jeremyfix/pelletprice/README.md

 we may be using :

 - unstructured for partitionning the page content
 - coupled with Llama index , maybe, for RAGs ?
-Using a [local install with gpt4all ? ](https://colab.research.google.com/drive/16QMQePkONNlDpgiltOi7oRQgmB8dU5fl?usp=sharing)
+Using a [local install with gpt4all ? ](https://colab.research.google.com/drive/16QMQePkONNlDpgiltOi7oRQgmB8dU5fl?usp=sharing) or maybe [langchain with gpt4all ?](https://python.langchain.com/docs/integrations/llms/gpt4all.html)